kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 1. Call `NodeGetInfo` with `controller_get_node_info = true`
 2. Store the `node_id` in `CSINode.Spec.DriverRegistrations` (see [CSINode Driver Registrations](#csinode-driver-registrations)).
 Verify that the API response contains the input; if the API server dropped the field, fail registration
 3. Do NOT populate topology or allocatable from the response, even if present; external-attacher handles this via `ControllerGetNodeInfo`
-4. Skip the KEP-4876 `NodeGetInfo` calls (periodic and after `RESOURCE_EXHAUSTED`) for this driver, as external-attacher takes over
+4. Skip the KEP-4876 `NodeGetInfo` calls (periodic and after `RESOURCE_EXHAUSTED`) for this driver, as external-attacher takes over. kubelet retains the existing KEP-4876 Pod failure behavior for `RESOURCE_EXHAUSTED`.
 5. If `NodeGetInfo` fails or returns an empty `node_id`, fail registration
 6. If `NODE_INFO_FROM_CONTROLLER` is not advertised, use the existing `NodeGetInfo` flow unchanged